Greenway Health: Awards

 In March 2021, Greenway was featured on a list of “Telehealth Companies to Know” by Becker’s Hospital Review, a publication for healthcare decision-makers.
 In February 2020, independent industry research firm Frost & Sullivan named Greenway the winner of its 2020 North American Ambulatory Revenue Cycle Management Customer Value Leadership Award, citing Greenway’s ability to “help customers achieve sustained and long-term revenue gains.”
 Shortly thereafter, the company was named a Gold Winner in the Company Rethinking of the Year category of the Golden Bridge Awards.

 Business News Daily named Intergy the Most Flexible EMR, as well as the Best Customizable Practice Management Software, in its Best Electronic Medical Record (EMR) Software of 2020 report.

 In March 2023, Greenway Health’s Intergy Practice Management (PM) solution ranked in the top five as a 2023 'Best in KLAS' Overall Physician Practice Vendor.

+2025 Automated Healthcare Practice launch

+At its annual customer event, ENGAGE 2025, held in Tampa, Florida in November 2025, Greenway Health announced an initiative it called The Automated Healthcare Practice, an agentic-AI-driven platform for ambulatory care.
+The platform was developed in partnership with Amazon Web Services and majority owner Vista Equity Partners.
+The first component, Greenway Clinical Assist 3.0, was scheduled for release in December 2025 and included AI-assisted documentation, chart search, and Hierarchical Condition Category coding tools.